 2. Running the Replenishment Process

-Note: You can quickly review items that need reorder by clicking the list view footer link: Find Items Requiring Replenishment.
+Note: Quickly locate all items that need reorder by clicking the footer link to Find Items Requiring Replenishment.

 Running the Generate Inventory Replenishment process creates both purchase orders and notices:

-aACE also generates a notice for the relevant team members.
-This internal message summarizes the purchase order information.
+- Notices — aACE also generates a notice for the relevant team members.
+This internal message summarizes the PO information.
 You can jump directly to the PO records by clicking the Link To go-to link.

 Automatic Updates to Existing POs